FreeClimbAPI/nodejs-sdk/docs/source/api/conferences/conferences.rst

 get(conferenceId)
 ^^^^^^^^^^^^^^^^^

-    Retrieve a single conference from Persephony.
+    Retrieve a single conference from FreeClimb.

     :conferenceId: {string} The :code:`conferenceId` of the desired conference.